HAndradi/SDP_SS2019_P7_YoubotMotion/Project7.md

    * mcr_moveit_client package revision and transfer knowledge about it to teammates.
    * Contribution to graphical representation of pipeline by listing topics and message types to communicate with arm.

+### Date: 27.05.2019

+Mihir Mulye:

+   *
+   *
+   *

+Heruka Andradi:

+   * Made a ros package to provide move_base and direct_base_controller based motion commands to the youbot using a single rostopic.
+Identified how to obtain the node name of subscribers for monitoring and feedback.
+   * Incorporate moveit and monitoring to the ros package.
+Figure out how to cancel move_base_safe commands
+   * Might not be able to cancel move_base_safe commands without modifying the move_base_safe package

+Carlo Wiesse:

+   *
+   *
+   *